-This is an absolute MUST in our household with a new puppy.
+This pen is an absolute MUST in our household with a new puppy.
 We cannot have our eyes on the puppy every minute-this is the answer.
 Place the playpen in a very central (and usually inconvenient) area.
-Put the pup with toys and a bed in here so they are not allowed to partake in undesirable behaviors.
-If they whine-no eye contact no reassurance.
-When they are settled, praise and pet are in order.
+Put the pup with toys and a bed in here, so they are not allowed to partake in undesirable behaviors if they whine-no eye contact no reassurance.
+When they settle, praise and pets are in order.

-These fit nicely under the playpen and are reuasble.
-The cannot be shredded like the tradional disposable puppy pads so less mess and destructiuve behavior!
+These fit nicely under the playpen and are reusable.
+The cannot be shredded like the traditional disposable puppy pads so less mess and destructive behavior!
 EZwhelp 49" Machine Washable, Reusable Pee Pad/Quilted, Fast Absorbing/Waterproof Puppy Training Pad/Housebreaking Absorption Pads

 Every dog we have and those who come for boarding use these bells hung on our back door.
-They are taught in 2-3 days, allows your pet to communicate their need to go to the bathroom and saves accidents!!!
-There are many elimination communication methods but for us these work well and are low cost.
+Quickly taught in 2-5 days, allows your pet to communicate their need to go to the bathroom and saves accidents.
+There are many elimination communication methods, but for us, these work well and are low cost.

-Accidents will happen but the best way to potty train is have them happen as few times as possible!!!!
-It is a labor of love to potty train correctly but it is SO worth it!
+Accidents will happen, but the best way to potty train is to have them happen as few times as possible.
+It is a labor of love to potty train correctly, but it is SO worth it!

-Your pup has been using this overnight and while indoors since they were 3 weeks old!
-This is not meant to be used as their potty routine but as a way to have them go appropriately indoors when they do not have access outside.
+Your pup has been using this overnight and while indoors since they were three weeks old!
+This tool is not meant to be used as their potty routine but as a way to have them go appropriately indoors when they do not have access outside.
 We place a disposable puppy pad under the lime green spiky tray to absorb the urine.
-Make sure to tuck the edges in well or you just gave them an hour of fun ripping apart the puppy pad!
+Make sure to tuck the edges in well, or you just gave them an hour of fun ripping apart the puppy pad!

 We use these to train.
-The mini size are perfect because you want them to be able to quickly eat it and be ready for the next command..not sit and have a luncheon!
+The mini size is perfect because you want the puppy to be able to quickly eat it and be ready for the next command not sit and have a luncheon!
 We have yet to have a puppy NOT like this brand.
-Petfood Express has a deal you buy 3 get one free or Amazon.
+Petfood Express has a deal you buy three get one free or Amazon.

 We feed our puppies puppy food until about one year old.
-There are A LOT of opinion and decision regarding how and what to feed your dog just as there are for us.
-When you pick up your puppy from us we will tell you what feeding schedule your puppy is on and give you food for several days.
-I have done a ton of research so ask if you have questions!
+There is A LOT of opinion and decision regarding how and what to feed your dog just as there are for us.
+When you pick up your puppy from us, we will tell you what feeding schedule your puppy is on and give you food for several days.

-We use these and they stay on our deck next to our feeding area.
-They accommodate a whole bag for dog food, keep the food fresh, deter rodents and small animals and are just easy!
-Costco usually has them in the spring for a slightly better price or Amazon but they are a bit pricey in pet food stores.
+We use these, and they stay on our deck next to our feeding area.
+These bins accommodate a whole bag for dog food, keep the food fresh, deter rodents and small animals and are just easy!
+Costco usually has them in the spring for a slightly better price or Amazon, but they are a bit pricey in pet food stores.

-We believe kennel or crate training is a must.
-It gives the dog a safe warm place to call there own when they need a break, where they can sleep safely and where they can learn to be alone avoiding separation anxiety.
-Also helps when they have to go to the vet or a boarding facility as they are used to !
-REMEMBER-a crate is NEVER a punishment, it should only be associated with positive things.
-I generally cover these with a blanket to create a more den like environment and love that they are collapsible for camping, car travels, etc.
+We believe that kennel or crate training is a must.
+It gives the dog a safe place to call there own when they need a break, where they can sleep comfortably and where they can learn to be alone, avoiding separation anxiety.
+Crate training is invaluable when they have to go to the groomer (which they will), vet, or a boarding facility as they are already accustomed to and feel safe in the kennel.
+REMEMBER-a crate is NEVER a punishment; it should only be associated with positive things.
+I generally cover these with a blanket to create a more den-like environment.
+I also choose them because they are collapsible for camping and car travels.

-Another option for kennel.
-I like these because they create a more den like feel but they are not collapsible for easy storage.
+Another kennel option.
+I like these because it creates a more den-like feel, but are not collapsible for easy storage.

 Easy to wash and cozy...make sure to match the correct size with the crate you purchased!